 Rabies is a viral illness that can affect humans and other mammals.
 The virus infects the central nervous system and, once individuals show signs of disease, is almost always fatal.
 Any mammal can contract the rabies virus.
-Wild animals, such as raccoons, skunks, bats, and foxes account for the majority of animal rabies cases reported annually in the US Since 1992, fox, bat, and raccoon rabies variants have been documented in New Hampshire.
-Since 1990, human rabies has been documented in one NH resident.
+Wild animals, such as raccoons, skunks, bats, and foxes, account for the majority of animal rabies cases reported annually in the US.
+Since 1992, fox, bat, and raccoon rabies variants have been documented in New Hampshire.
+Since 1990, human rabies has been documented in one New Hampshire resident.
 This case occurred in 1996 and originated from a dog bite in Nepal.

 How Rabies is Spread

 The rabies virus is found in the brain, spinal cord, and saliva (spit) of an infected animal and is spread when these items touch broken skin, open wounds, or the eyes, mouth, or nose.
 In most cases, rabies is spread by the bite of an infected animal; however, there have been cases where contact (non-bite exposures) with the virus led to rabies infection.
 Special concerns arise when having contact with a bat or when finding a bat in a room or enclosed space.